Skip to content

 17. Outline: Outline thickness.

-• Example: 1, indicates that the outline thickness is 1.
+• Example: 1, indicating the outline thickness is 1.

 18. Shadow: Shadow depth.